TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

   #### Skills demanded
-  1. Everybody has interests in at least one and maximum 5 Skill Domains
+  1. Everybody has interests in at least one and maximum 5 skill domains
       - Pick a number between 1 and 5
-      - Take this number and select (1 to 5) random skill Domains
+      - Take this number and select (1 to 5) random skill domains
   2. The demanded skill levels are normally distributed
-  3. The skills from the remaining domains get an NaN value
+  3. The sub-skills from the remaining domains get an NaN value
   4. Assumption
       - On average, people tend to seek for people that are rather experienced to teach them skills